 A Tennessee eviction notice is utilized by landlords to initiate the tenant eviction process.
-This notice adheres to Tennessee state law, outlining the reasons for eviction and providing the tenant with the legally mandated period to take action or vacate the premises.
+This notice adheres to state law, outlining the reasons for eviction and providing the tenant with the legally mandated period to take action or vacate the premises.
+If the tenant ignores the notice or fails to comply, the landlord can file a lawsuit at their local General Sessions Court.

 By Type